From Dark Corner to DOT-COM:

 ballots cannot travel fast enough to catch up with the person traveling on the

-fast enough to reach the person quickly called home in another county on
+enough to reach the person quickly called home in another county on election

-of saying to soldiers that our country will ask you to fight its wars anywhere
+risk of saying to soldiers that our country will ask you to fight its wars

-on the globe on a moment’s notice, but will not make your ballot totally
+anywhere on the globe on a moment’s notice, but will not make your ballot

-accessible to you anywhere in the world.
-You run the risk of saying that you
+totally accessible to you anywhere in the world.
+You run the risk of saying

-will not allow citizens to use the same technology to vote that they use on
+that you will not allow citizens to use the same technology to vote that they

-those unexpected business trips to pick up their mail, pay their bills, and
+use on those unexpected business trips to pick up their mail, pay their bills,

 America is one of the most mobile societies in history,